 There is rarely a clear-cut and stand-alone case of low thyroid function.
 While many people suffer from an underactive thyroid along with other imbalances, there are cases in which low thyroid function is diagnosed, but the primary dilemma such as adrenal fatigue or blood sugar imbalance is overlooked.
 There are also cases in which thyroid symptoms are misdiagnosed as depression, chronic fatigue, or bipolar disorder.

 Thyroid hormone is so important to the proper functioning of metabolic processes, affecting everything from sleep, mood, energy, and weight, to skin, hair, bowel movements, and nails.

-For this reason, it is critical that you, as the patient, are informed and in touch with your bodies and symptoms.
+For this reason, it is critical that you, as the patient, are informed and in touch with your body and symptoms.
 Utilizing that awareness while working with a functional medicine practitioner means that you will benefit from accurate testing, a proper diagnosis, and effective treatment.